TheCSSKing/EscapeButtons/README.md

 [Download](https://github.com/TheCSSKing/EscapeButtons/releases/download/1.0/escape-buttons.js) or [View the Demo](https://www.thecssking.com/EscapeButtons)

+## About

+The Escape Buttons move away from your mouse in unique ways by listening to the "mouseover" event.
+The buttons are all technically clickable.
+If you can find a way to get them to stand still, they will register click events.

 ## Usage

 [Download the library](https://github.com/TheCSSKing/EscapeButtons/releases/download/1.0/escape-buttons.js) and include it on your page.
 Add class `btn-escape` and the class of the specific button you want (ie `btn-push` or `btn-jump`) directly to the button (or link) you want to move around.

+## Mobile Support

+Mobile/touch support is tricky.
+Right now all the buttons move based on the "mouseover" event, which mobile devices only occaisonally fire on click/touch.
+I experimented with moving them based on the "touchstart" event, but this required listening to the click event and stopping propagation on mobile devices.
+Thus, mobile users would not actually be able to click the buttons, which seemed against the spirit of the project.

 ### Secret Button